lispeak/core/README.md

 - [Lojban](https://en.wikipedia.org/wiki/Lojban)
 - [Group theory](https://en.wikipedia.org/wiki/Group_theory)

+## Manifesto

 The main goal of this project is to create a language with the following parameters:

-- Language spec should be written in TypeScript
+- Language specification should be written in TypeScript
-- Language spec and development should be completely git-based
+- Language specification and development should be completely git-based

-- Language should have morphology based on symmetries like in group theory
+- Language morphology should have based on symmetries like in group theory
-- Language should have syntax structure based on S-expressions like Lisp
+- Language syntax should have structure based on S-expressions like in Lisp
+- Language should be compatible with any natural language (you can use words from your language inside of Lispeak sentences)
 - Language should sound well